Optimizing using Autodeploy - Case Studies

 Getting the Hardware Ready

-Autodeploy uses RPC-over-USB to communicate with the device.
+Autodeploy uses RPC-over-USB or RPC-over-UART to communicate with the device.
 Optionally, it can use a joulescope to automatically measure power - this requires GPIO connections between the EB/EVB and the Joulescope.

 Running Autodeploy